seandkim/Montgomery-AI/doc/log.md

 ## 6th
 - PCA to crop and rotate the image based on mask
 - canny edge: had to skip blurring because fret bar would not be detected

+## 7th
+- rotating hand coordinate was a pain... => create your own class